 Chichester is a thriving Georgian market town surrounded by medieval ramparts, nestled in the gorgeous landscape between the South Downs and the sea.
 Its key sights include a glorious cathedral and highly decorated streets lined with 18th-century townhouses - but it is culture and retail that reign supreme here, with a famous theatre and a splendid pedestrianized shopping area.
 There are also some fascinating Roman remains to explore, both in town and in the surrounding countryside.

-Chichester is West Sussex's only city, and has some of region's best shopping.
-The Tudor Market Cross, dating back to 1501, presides over four popular pedestrianized streets pointing north, south, east and west - and there is of course something for everyone, from fashion to chocolate (check out Montezuma's for a serious cocoa fix).
+Chichester is West Sussex's only city and has some of the region's best shopping.
+The Tudor Market Cross, dating back to 1501, presides over four popular pedestrianized streets pointing north, south, east and west.
+There something for everyone, from fashion to chocolate - check out Montezuma's Chocolates for a serious cocoa fix.

 If you haven't had your fill of history and culture, head to Fishbourne Roman Palace just west of the city.
 The intricate restored mosaics include a famous depiction of Cupid riding a dolphin.

 Finally, for a local sport fix head to Whaddon in the east of the city to watch Cheltenham Town FC.
-The Robins play at Whaddon Road, currently known as the World of Smile Stadium.
-You can reach it using local buses from Cheltenham Spa station.
+The Robins play at Whaddon Road; you can reach it using local buses from Cheltenham Spa station.

 Ready to travel?
 Use our Journey Planner above to book your train tickets.